jrsinclair/mazes-presentation/presentation.md

 // ]
 ```

-Note: Again, I'm using Immutable.js Map, but  you can use the built-in JS class just fine too.
+Note: So we import that Map structure from Immutable, and when we create a map using plain objects, we get two entries—even though the values in the objects are the same.
+But if we use our point constructor, the second point overwrites the first, which is what we expect.
 And this is where things start to get interesting.
 Because using the right data structures will be crucial for our maze-building algorithm.

 ---